Spiced meatballs with carrots and labne call for hands-on cooking

-“Humans are wired to touch other humans; when we can’t, deprivation results in the usual litany of bad things: stress, anxiety, depression, weakened immune systems…” Davis writes.
+“Humans are wired to touch other humans; when we can’t, deprivation results in the usual litany of bad things: stress, anxiety, depression, weakened immune systems …” Davis writes.

 Cliche as it may be, the kitchen is still a safe place to wake up your senses.
 It’s no replacement for a hug, but cooking is a craft that is, above all, tactile.
 You could knead a ball of dough, crimp a pie crust, pinch together the edges of a dumpling or roll out gnocchi.
 Or, you could make these meatballs.

-Leftover rice, ground chicken and an egg form the base of the meatballs — our food stylist Lisa Cherkasky called them porcupine meatballs, but I hadn’t heard the term before!
+Leftover rice and ground chicken form the base of the meatballs — our food stylist Lisa Cherkasky called them porcupine meatballs, but I hadn’t heard the term before!
 In go onions and garlic that have been warmed in butter along with tomato paste and baharat.
 (Heating the tomato paste and spices activates their aromatic compounds, encouraging their flavors to permeate the dish.)
 Then, the mixture is rolled into meatballs and roasted next to carrots.
 Partway through cooking, the meatballs get brushed with honey or silan (date syrup) and roasted until cooked through and deeply browned.

 Served on a plate with the carrots, labne or plain yogurt, tomatoes and fresh herbs, they make a satisfying and relatively quick meal.

-Note: Correction: A previous version of this story included parsley among the ingredients going into the meatball mixture.
-The meatballs do not have parsley in them.
-Also, active and total times were incorrect.
-This version has been corrected.